notsarv/Image-Generator-TG-Bot/README.md

 - Generate unlimited images directly through Telegram.
 - Easy to use with a simple command interface.
-- Free to use, powered by the GalaxyAI API.
+- Free to use, powered by the free API.

 ## Requirements

-- Telegram Bot Token
+- Telegram Bot Token (from BotFather)
-- GalaxyAI API Key
+- GalaxyAI API Key (free)

 ## Getting Started

 1. Clone this repository to your local machine.
-2. Install the required dependencies with `pip install -r requirements.txt`.
+2. Install the required dependencies with `npm install`.
 3. Set up your Telegram bot and obtain your Telegram Bot Token.
 4. Sign up on GalaxyAI to get your free API key.